openthread/openthread/examples/platforms/efr32/README.md

 $ (gdb) monitor reset
 $ (gdb) c
 ```

+Note: Support for the "EFR32MG12PxxxF1024" device was added to JLinkGDBServer V6.14d.

 ## Run the example with EFR32 boards
 1. Flash two EFR32 boards with the `CLI example` firmware (as shown above).